What Is Natural Gas and How To Trade It?

 Natural gas is one of the world's most valuable energy commodities that is used in various industries and is one of the most traded and used energy commodities in the world.
 It can be used to generate heat and electricity and to fuel vehicles.

-Being this crucial, many may want to understand what it is precisely, what moves its prices, and how and when to trade it.
+Given its crucial importance, many may want to understand what natural gas is precisely, what moves its prices, and how and when to trade it.
 This article delves into the ins and outs of natural gas trading.

 What Is Natural Gas?

-Furthermore, it would be worth noting that there are different types of natural gas that are extracted in different ways.
+Furthermore, there are different types of natural gas that are extracted in different ways.
 This is mainly because the extraction of natural gas is not always straightforward and easy.
-Accordingly, the natural gas that is easy to extract is called “conventional gas,” whereas natural gas that is not as easily extracted is called “unconventional”.
+Accordingly, the natural gas that is easy to extract is called "conventional gas," whereas natural gas that is not as easily extracted is called "unconventional."

 How to Trade Natural Gas

-Trading natural gas is the act of speculating on its price movements, i.e. whether it would go up or down, and acting accordingly.
-This can be done in multiple ways and some of the most popular ones are natural gas Futures.
+Trading natural gas involves speculating on its price movements, i.e., whether it will go up or down, and acting accordingly.
+This can be done in multiple ways, and some of the most popular ways is trading natural gas Futures.

 What Are Natural Gas Futures?